From Tree to Glulam Member

 Working with timber is both safer and quieter than working with concrete and steel, plus many of the benefits will be appreciated by your neighbours.
 No concrete and steel work means less hot works, noise, cranes, truck deliveries, construction workers on site, and minimised risk with high voltage electricity.
 Scaffolding can also be installed on floor panels before lifting, enabling speedy installation.
 These office buildings can be constructed at a rate in excess of one floor per week – so trades spend less time in each other’s way.

 The material cost is only one part of the value proposition.
 Installation time, labour, crane hire, scaffolding, etc. are all part of the equation.
 The following link is a detailed cost comparison for a 7 story building – comparing concrete to glue laminated timber construction.
 In this detailed comparison, timber construction saves 13.6%.
-Wood Solutions – Rethink Office Construction Report
+For more information, read the Wood Solutions – Rethink Office Construction Report and the Wood Solutions Cost Engineered Guide.

 Continue the flow of design